 Food & Drink: Strategy

-On December 5th, it’s time for Small Business Saturday again – a day to celebrate all the small, independent entrepreneurs out there.
+On December 2nd, it’s time for Small Business Saturday again – a day to celebrate all the small independent entrepreneurs out there.
 And as a participant it’s a great way of increasing sales and do some clever marketing.

-Small Business Saturday has quickly become UK’s biggest and most important small business initiative Last year, 16.5 million people went out to support their local small businesses on this particular Saturday.
+Small Business Saturday has quickly become UK’s biggest and most important small business initiative.
+Last year, customers spent £717 million with small businesses on Small Business Saturday.
+The event was trending on Twitter; 140,000 tweets were created reaching 130 million people.
 So let’s make the most out of SBS this year!

 Prepare your marketing channels